Tuesday, 30 September 2025

 We've suffered the slings and arrows of outrageous misfortune to misquote the Bard, William Shakespeare.
 But, we will be defiant, determined and courageous.
 This is in our DNA.
 Jews are paragons of virtue, law abiding, respectable, considerate and sympathetic people, men, women and children with something very meaningful to give back to society.
 And then we'll tell our children and grandchildren to get out there and prove everybody wrong, to make their indelible mark on the world.

 On Tuesday we'll be ushering in Rosh Hashanah, with its traditional apple and honey symbolism, the prayers for health and happiness, the widespread rejoicing, the vocal congregations with our proud singing voices, the redemptive and rich, honeyed resonance that will boom out across the globe.
-And then there will be Succot, the Jewish Harvest Festival where the fruits of the earth will hang joyfully from the Sukkah and sweet wine will be sipped before yet another generous helping of chulllah bread just to underline the lavish abundance of everything that is good in our lives.
+And then there will be Succot, the Jewish Harvest Festival where the fruits of the earth will hang joyfully from the Sukkah and sweet wine will be sipped before yet another generous helping of chullah bread just to underline the lavish abundance of everything that is good in our lives.

 Simchat Torah of course will bring back so many painful memories of October 7th from a couple of years ago.
-It was the day when Israel and the rest of the world hung its head in shame and horror at the violent attack on youngsters returning home after the Nova music festival.
+It was the day when Israel and the rest of the world hung its head in stunned horror at the violent attack on youngsters returning home after the Nova music festival.
 Even now it hurts terribly and the 1,500 lives lost in Israel on that fateful day will always remain on our minds.
 But as the proudest Jew in the world, there will be no room for terrorism and murder and we will stand by Israel.

 So wherever you are in the world, a happy, healthy, sweet and peaceful New Year, a Rosh Hashanah that will always keep you for company because it's so uplifting and good to be Jewish and always will be.
 Chag semach and l'shana tova to you all.